devqik/solarboat/README.md

 - **Stateless Modules**: Reusable modules without state (no backend configuration)

 When changes are detected in stateless modules, the CLI automatically identifies and processes any stateful modules that depend on them.

+### Workspace Handling

+Solar Boat CLI provides intelligent workspace management for Terraform modules:

+- **Automatic Detection**: Automatically detects if a module has multiple workspaces
+- **Individual Processing**: Processes each workspace separately for both plan and apply operations
+- **Workspace Filtering**: Allows skipping specific workspaces using the `--ignore-workspaces` flag
+- **Default Workspace**: Handles modules with only the default workspace appropriately

 ### GitHub Actions Integration